Forms Rendering

 , <button>

-or <textarea>
+, or <textarea>

-elements, their internal content is
+elements, their inner content is

-automatically filled in.
-In addition, the <form n:name>
+automatically populated.
+Additionally, the <form n:name>

 tag creates a local variable $form

-the drawn form object and the closing </form>
+containing the rendered form object, and the closing </form>

-{form} ... {/form}
+same applies to {form} ... {/form}

 ).